CH EPR FHIR (R4)

 • group_id (optional): The OID of the organization or group an assistant is acting on behalf of.

-Authorization Clients SHALL sent the scope values in the Authorization Request:
+IUA Authorization Clients SHALL send the following values in the scope attribute of the Authorization Request:

 Scope Optionality (Basic/ Extended) Type Reference Remark